Saturday, February 08, 2014

 The success of this team (far outstripping that of the other forager teams) attracts the attention of the “Custodians”: the militaristic overseers of the city and the guardians of the status quo.
 Under the pretext of protecting Ethan’s team from the horrific marauders known as the “Skels” that haunt the Melbourne ruins, a team of Custodians accompany them out of the city for a day of foraging.

-While working, the two teams must come to rescue of a trading party from the distant city-settlement of Hamamachi that has been attacked by the Skels.
+While working, the two teams must come to the rescue of a trading party from the distant city-settlement of Hamamachi that the Skels have attacked.
 The party’s only survivors are Counsillor Okada and his young female translator, Nanako.
-For Ethan, life as he knows it is fixing to change forever … again.
+For Ethan, life as he knows it is fixing to change forever - again.

 The author has given us a fully developed, post-apocalyptic world and populated it with great characters.
-The plot is imaginative and I was absorbed with the story immediately.
+The plot is imaginative, and I was immediately absorbed in the story.
 The society of Newhome, highly structured with rigid and unforgiving laws and traditions, sets the stage for the variety of characters and their hopeless lives (although the ambitious can aspire to entry into the privileged and mysterious part of the city known as “North Gate.”)

 The mix of actually existing items like the Custodians’ Bushmaster vehicles and Austeyr assault rifles add a touch of our present to Ethan’s reality, and I found that fun.
-I also liked that the characters used actual Melbourne street and place names on the foraging trips.
-I imagine if the reader actually lived in Melbourne that would be pretty cool.
+I also liked that the characters used actual Melbourne streets and place names on the foraging trips.
+I imagine that if the reader actually lived in Melbourne, that would be pretty cool.

 No comments: